2018 Tony Award Nominees Announced, ‘SpongeBob’ Faces ‘Mean Girls’ In Epic Showdown

 — Pottermore (@pottermore) April 22, 2018

-Already the play has racked up nine Olivier Awards in London; will it dominate the New York awards as well?
+Already the play has racked up nine Olivier Awards in London.
+Will it dominate the New York awards as well?

-Its competition includes The Children, Farinelli and the King, Junk and Latin History for Morons.
+Its competition includes The Children, Farinelli and the King, Junk, and Latin History for Morons.

 Best Revival (Musical)